Fry Am the Egg Man: Cultural references

 The title is similar to the lyric 'I am the egg-man" in the song "I Am the Walrus".
 The bone vampires are similar to the legendary chupacabras rumoured to inhabit parts of the Americas.
 Professor Farnsworth reads about the bone vampires in a "medieval monster manual" which is a reference to a rulebook in Dungeons & Dragons.
-Furthermore, on its cover twenty sided die is seen, which are used in the game and the title "Gygaxicon" a reference to the game's co-creator Gary Gygax.
+Furthermore, on its cover, a twenty-sided die (which is used in the game) is seen, along with the title "Gygaxicon", a reference to the game's co-creator Gary Gygax.
 The episode's conclusion references the usual conclusions of episodes of animated television series based around the American media franchise Scooby-Doo, particularly Scooby-Doo, Where Are You!, and includes Amy uttering Scooby-Doo character Velma Dinkley's trademark catchphrase, "Jinkies!".
 The song portrayed during Fry's roosting montage is "Eggman" by Eli Wolfe.
-Doohan 6 is named after James Doohan, the man who portrayed Montgomery Scott in Star Trek.
+Doohan 6 is named after James Doohan, who portrayed Montgomery Scott in Star Trek.